matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Report.md

 <a name="configureWidgets" id="configureWidgets"></a>
 ### `configureWidgets()`

-Let's you add any amount of widgets for this report.
+lets you add any amount of widgets for this report.

 If a report defines a [$categoryId](/api-reference/Piwik/Plugin/Report#$categoryid) and a [$subcategoryId](/api-reference/Piwik/Plugin/Report#$subcategoryid) a widget will be generated automatically.